Your cart

 Rappers Ka and Roc Marciano, New York's finest

 So, the Metal Clergy album?
-We have it compiled for you.
+We compiled it for you.

-All of the aforementioned facts should possibly give you the reason why Metal Clergy is the most anticipated album of the past decade.
-And the Clergy album happened, also according to Ka, who enigmatically tweeted some about it last year, detailing the tracks the duo has released over the years, as the fans knew.
+All of the above facts should possibly explain why Metal Clergy is the most anticipated album of the past decade.
+And the Clergy album happened, according to Ka, who enigmatically tweeted some about it a few years ago, detailing the tracks the duo has released over the years, as the fans knew.

-Nevertheless, we have imagined the whole lost album for our listening pleasure, in an exercise of love and patience, supporting our favourite artists.
-According to our own record collection, in a chronological order, also corroborated by Ka’s tweet from last year, we have compiled a seamless and continuous playlist, in the form of a fresh Blast Podcast, comprising all of the duo’s exitos.
+In 2024, according to our record collection, in chronological order, corroborated by Ka’s tweet, we compiled a seamless and continuous playlist, in the form of a fresh Blast Podcast, comprising all of the duo’s exitos, but one.

-The first and most striking thing that comes out of this “imaginary” album from Metal Clergy is how cohesive and timeless a mere compilation of all the duo’s collabos may sound.
-Just like a proper classic album.
+The first and most striking thing about this “imaginary” album is how cohesive and timeless a mere compilation of all the duo’s collabos may sound.
+A proper classic album.

-Enjoy the one and only Metal Clergy album you need: the first, possibly the last, lost and found.
+Enjoy the Metal Clergy album you need: the first, the last, lost and found.

 Metal Clergy, the Lost Album – The Blast Podcast #136